Need to know

 - If you've never taken hayfever medication before, or you're trying a new drug, consult your doctor or pharmacist to make sure it's safe for you

-The misery of hay fever is nothing to sneeze at – but help is at hand for sufferers everywhere.
-We'll go through the available hay fever relief medications and help you choose the right one for your allergy symptoms.
-Options currently available include:
+The misery of hay fever is nothing to sneeze at – but help is at hand.
+We take you though the options when it comes to allergy relief and help you choose the right medication for your symptoms.

 What is hay fever?

 Hay fever is an inflammation or swelling of the nasal lining, which may cause congestion, a runny nose, itchy throat, watery or itchy eyes and/or sneezing.
 Hay fever has two forms: